Species in the Collection Rainforest Tour Orchids

 Plants Often Sold As Santa Leopoldina

-Plant #1 This is the official Philodendron spiritus-sancti, known in Brazil by some as Santa Leopoldina.
+Plant #1 This is the real Philodendron spiritus-sancti, known in Brazil by some as Santa Leopoldina.
 The first photo came from an International Aroid Society auction.
 But look at the second photo, also as #1.
 That photo belongs to Brazilian Mauro Piexoto.
 Mauro is very familiar with the plant.
 His photo can be found on the internet as an official photo of P. spiritus-sancti.
 Look at the lobes, it too appears to show variation.
 The second to last photo was furnished by Enid Offolter of a plant in Hawaii.
 That photo is of the real P. spirtus-sancti.
 And the final photo is from Leland Miyano.
 Note the unusually narrow leaf blades and pointed lobes of the true Philodendron spiritus-sancti.

 Plant #2 is a plant belonging to Michael Pascall.
 It too is known as Santa Leopoldina.
 We believe this to be superbum.